fenago/intro-ruby/lab_guides/Lab_11.md

 Overview

-By the end of this chapter, you will be able to use the Model-View-Controller (MVC) pattern to create your first Rails application; explain how Action Controller and Action View work together; implement routes, Rails models, and Active Record in a Rails
+By the end of this lab, you will be able to use the Model-View-Controller (MVC) pattern to create your first Rails application; explain how Action Controller and Action View work together; implement routes, Rails models, and Active Record in a Rails